Books and Bagels

 Current and future books are available for sale in the Church Gift Shop (off the narthex, near the front doors off SeaGate).
 Also Kristi has a few copies to be borrowed and returned if you're interested!

 September: Prayer, Our Deepest Longing by Ronald Rolheiser.
-We have copies at the Ministry Center, available free or by donation.
+We have copies at the Ministry Center, available free to borrow or by donation.
 This is a book for all manner of believers, whether your faith is solidly rooted, wavering between religion and adult faith, or just not sure what or whether to believe.
 It addresses topics that work against a healthy spiritual life.
 With simple, down-to-earth language, Rolheiser illustrates the importance of prayer and offers techniques for how to pray, using examples from daily life, Scripture, and contemporary writers.
 He encourages us with gentle kindness and words of hope and inspiration.
 The author, a Catholic priest with the Missionary Oblates of Mary Immaculate, has a website: www.ronrolheiser.com

 Past selections include: